 - An increased risk of getting an infection from a drop in white blood cells – it is harder to fight infections and you can become very ill.
 You may have headaches, aching muscles, a cough, a sore throat, pain passing urine, or you may feel cold and shivery.
 If you have a severe infection this can be life threatening.
 Contact your treatment centre straight away if you have any of these effects or if your temperature goes above 38°C

 - Tiredness and breathlessness due to a drop in red blood cells (anaemia) – you may need a blood transfusion

-- Bruising easily due to a drop in platelets – you may have nosebleeds, bleeding gums after brushing your teeth, or lots of tiny red spots or bruises on your arms or legs (known as petechia)
+- Bruising easily due to a drop in platelets – you may have nosebleeds, or bleeding gums after brushing your teeth.
+Or you may have lots of tiny red spots or bruises on your arms or legs (known as petechiae)

 - Watery, itchy, red eyes in 1 in 20 people (5%)

 - Blurred vision or eye pain

 - Diarrhoea – drink plenty of fluids.
 If your diarrhoea is severe or continues you could get dehydrated so let your doctor or nurse know